nexi-intra/intra-docs/docs/apps/magic-mix/index.md

 ## License

 Magic Mix is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.